-Dr Mark Loeb is a professor in the Department of Pathology and Molecular Medicine and Michael G. DeGroote Chair in Infectious Diseases at McMaster University.
+Dr Mark Loeb is a professor in the Department of Pathology and Molecular Medicine, division director for Infectious Diseases, and Michael G. DeGroote Chair in Infectious Diseases at McMaster University.

 Should we screen patients admitted to the intensive care unit (ICU) for antibiotic resistance?
 Which resistant pathogens should we screen for?